 - Provide economic incentives to businesses, both U.S. and foreign-owned, to invest in U.S.-based jobs, manufacturing, and research.

-- Invest in maintenance and improvement of critical infrastructure that will facilitate commerce, manufacturing and transportation of goods, and stabilize raw material supply chains.
+- Invest in maintenance and improvement of critical U.S. infrastructure that will facilitate commerce, manufacturing and transportation of goods, and stabilize raw material supply chains.

-- Focus federal laws concerning air, water, and other media to protect health, safety and the environment are balanced to protect local committees as well as minimize their impacts on businesses.
+- Ensure federal regulations concerning air, water, and other media that protect health, safety and the environment are balanced to protect local committees as well as minimize their impacts on businesses.